-How much would you need to have saved right now, earning what rate of return, to have the $30,000 a year withdrawal for five years?
+How much would you need to have saved right now, earning what rate of return, to have the $30,000 a year withdrawal for five years starting at age 65?

-You can calculate the answer using the “present value” math formula.
-You can do this on a financial calculator or by using the “NPV” formula in Excel.
+You can calculate the answer using the “present value” math formula on a financial calculator or by using the “NPV” formula in Excel.
 “NPV” takes the net present value of a series of cash flows.
-Using the NPV Excel formula, you see the answer below.
+Using the NPV Excel formula, you see the answers below.

-This shows if you currently have $118,515 saved, and it is invested safely earning 3% a year, then your withdrawal plan is fully funded.
-You have enough to deliver the $30,000 a year you’ll need in five years, and you don’t need to add more to your savings.
+This shows if you currently have $118,515 saved, and invested earning 3% a year, then your withdrawal plan is fully funded.
+You have enough to deliver the $30,000 a year you’ll need in five years.
 If your savings earn 1% a year, you need $138,536 in the bank today to meet your future withdrawal needs.

 Since you need the first withdrawal in six years, your time frame is relatively short, which means you would want the portion of your money assigned to meet these withdrawals invested safely.
-Safe investments offer lower returns.
-That is why I use lower rates of return in this example.
+The price of safety is lower returns, which is why I use lower rates of return in this example.